Lisbon in Winter

 Things to do in Lisbon in winter

-Thankfully, there is plenty to do in the winter in Lisbon.
-You canΒ visit a museum, enjoy a famous UNESCO World Heritage Site in Lisbon, such as the JerΓ³nimos Monastery, or relax in a spa.
-There areΒ plenty of sightsΒ to visit in Lisbon, and there are many indoor activities in the city center.
-And the best thing is, there areΒ no crowds!
+Thankfully, there is plenty to do in Lisbon during the winter.
+You can visit a museum, enjoy a famous UNESCO World Heritage Site in Lisbon, such as the Jerónimos Monastery, or relax in a spa.
+There are plenty of sights to visit, and there are many indoor activities in Lisbon to stay warm.
+And the best thing is, there are no crowds!

 To end your day, you can visit a Fado house to listen to Fado music.
 You might be familiar with Flamenco from neighbouring Spain, and Fado is the traditional music of Portugal.
 You will listen to a singer accompanied by guitars while learning more about Portuguese culture during the show.